castironbeard/Wednesday-game/docs/Session Notes/Session Notes - 06.md

 Camped on the north side of the lake at the edge of the woods

-Next morning - A white dragon flies out of the mountains and over the forest, catches a bear, and flies away into the moutains with it
+Next morning - A white dragon flies out of the mountains and over the forest, catches a bear, and flies away into the mountains with it

 Going into the mountain through the archway